clojure-vim/neovim-client/README.md

 # neovim-client

-A Neovim client library for useful for creating neovim plugins written in Clojure, using msgpack-rpc to communicate with Neovim.
+A Neovim client library for creating neovim plugins written in Clojure, using msgpack-rpc to communicate with Neovim.

 ## TODO